-In this position paper, we introduce a novel approach to automation rules that capitalizes on the relation between the objects and the environment, and make the automations perceivable through AR.
-Our ultimate goal is not only to support end-user creation of automations in isolation, but also to find an appropriate representation to define and make explicit the relations between objects.
+In this position paper, we introduce a novel approach to automation rules that capitalizes on the relation between the objects and the environment, and make the automations perceivable through AR in order to improve their transparency and facilitate their management by end users.
+Our ultimate goal is not only to support end-user monitoring and creation of automations in isolation, but also to find an appropriate representation to define and make explicit the relations between objects.
 In future work, we will focus on the evaluation of this approach.
 A user test will be carried out to measure the usability of the prototype, the users' willingness to adopt it, and the number and type of errors in the creation of automations.
 In addition, we will extend the application, integrating a debugger and a recommendation system specifically for its use.